How to revive your Christmas table decorations with pink

-We used a pale pink tablecloth and napkins with a centrepiece of ivy, eucalyptus, birch twigs and pink peppercorns.
+For the first of the two table decorations, we used a pale pink tablecloth and napkins with a centrepiece of ivy, eucalyptus, birch twigs and pink peppercorns.
 We added pale pink candles and baubles for an elegant, tradition Christmas table look.

 Then we completely changed the atmosphere in just a few minutes.
 We used the same tablecloth, china and flowers, but switched from pale pink candles to bright pink ones.
 Then we swopped the copper and pale pink baubles for hot jewel-hued pinks and purples.

 What you need for pink Christmas table decorations